How to Create Responsive HTML5 Web Pages

 Liquid pages expand and contract with the size of a visiting browser.

-Note: It is a short step from liquid to mobile ready and RWD.
+Note: It is a short step from liquid to mobile ready and Responsive Web Design.

 Responsive Web Design or a website that can be viewed in any device is the future of web design.
 Complete this tutorial and you will be moving in the direction of the future.
 Static design is dead!!!